k0f1/configuring-linux-web-server/README.md

 Do this in the main admin account - ubuntu@IP address, Create a new file inside - sudoers.d with the name of the new user in this case 'grader', Open this file with visudo,
-Create a file name grader with:
+Create a file name grader with how to [here](https://www.digitalocean.com/community/tutorials/how-to-edit-the-sudoers-file-on-ubuntu-and-centos):
 `sudo visudo /etc/sudoers.d/grader`,

 Add this line of code inside this file,